minth1468/music-theory-101/README.md

 The nth harmonics of a fundamental frequency $f_1$ is $f_n=n\times f_1$

-[Sound synthesis](https://youtu.be/Y7TesKMSE74?t=416): synthesize sounds of any instrument/voice with sine wave ocsillators.
+[Sound synthesis](https://youtu.be/Y7TesKMSE74?t=416): synthesize sounds of any instrument/voice with sine wave oscillators.

+The **Harmonic Serie**s is the harmonics equation above expressed in the form of musical notation.
+(Notice the frequencies of the notes equal the multiples of 55Hz)

 ![image-20240319151707899](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240319151707899.png?raw=true)

 ### 0.3 Names of clefs

-G clef, F clef, and C clef: name implies note name at the start of the corresponding clef.
+G clef, F clef, and C clef: name implies note name at the starting stroke of the corresponding clef.

 - e.g. G clef, F clef, and C clef